Kirk Dillard: 2010

 On July 8, 2009, Dillard officially announced his candidacy for governor in Hinsdale, Illinois.
 He opened a campaign office on Ogden Avenue in Lisle, Illinois.

 Dillard attempted to frame his campaign as focused on enacting Illinois ethics reform and making the state more financially responsible to the taxpayers.
 The field for the February 2, 2010 primary was crowded, with seven Republicans running.
 Dillard was dogged through the entire campaign for a commercial in which he appeared to endorse Democrat Barack Obama for president, leading conservative activists to compare him to Dede Scozzafava.

-In his campaign for governor, Dillard was endorsed by the Illinois State Rifle Association, National Rifle Association, Illinois Education Association, Union of Operating Engineers, Local 150, Sangamon County Republican Party, Family-PAC, Aurora Beacon News, Chicago Sun-Times, Crain's Chicago Business, Peoria Journal Star, Elgin Courier, Kankakee City News, Naperville Sun, News-Herald, Southtown Star, Southwest News-Herald, Springfield State Journal-Register, St. Louis Post-Dispatch.
+In his campaign for governor, Dillard was endorsed by the Illinois State Rifle Association, NRA Political Victory Fund, Illinois Education Association, Union of Operating Engineers, Local 150, Sangamon County Republican Party, Family-PAC, Aurora Beacon News, Chicago Sun-Times, Crain's Chicago Business, Peoria Journal Star, Elgin Courier, Kankakee City News, Naperville Sun, News-Herald, Southtown Star, Southwest News-Herald, Springfield State Journal-Register, St. Louis Post-Dispatch.
 He was also endorsed by former Illinois Governor Jim Edgar.

 Dillard placed second, losing to Bill Brady by 193 votes.
 Dillard did not concede the race until a month after the election.